 The historical society’s Lawson commended the Ameys for their efforts.

-“What makes this collection so special is that it reflects Jim’s and Toni’s passion for preserving the memory of our local amusement park, for which so many people have such fond memories of, and real connections to, even today,” he said.
+“What makes this collection so special is that it reflects Jim’s and Toni’s passion for preserving the memory of our local amusement park, for which so many people have such fond memories of, even today,” he said.

-“The MVHS board and staff want to do everything we can to keep those memories, and the collection that reflects them, intact as much as possible.”
+“The MVHS wants to do everything we can to keep those memories, and the collection that reflects them, intact as much as possible.”

-Pictured at top: Toni and Jim Amey sit in a restored amusement ride car at their Idora Park Experience museum.
+Pictured at top: Toni and Jim Amey sit in an Idora Park ride car at their museum.